seb-in/Machine-Learning_Assignments/README.md

 * The created machine learnig model at this stage could answer to a question:

-  What will be predicted score if a student study for 9.25 hrs in a day?
+  What will be the predicted score if a student studies for 9.25 hrs in a day?

 * Towards the final stage, the model accuracy is tested by calculating Mean Absolute Error and Root Mean Square Error.